On correlation functions in the coordinate and the algebraic Bethe ansatz: Normalization of states

-The first factor can be removed by an appropriate normalization of the states, and thus there will only remain a shift in the position of the coordinates by $-\frac{1}{2}$.
+The first product can be removed by an appropriate normalization of the states, and thus there will only remain a shift in the position of the coordinates by $-\frac{1}{2}$.
 The second factor is related to the fact that CBA states are not symmetric if we interchange two magnons.
-In fact they pick up a phase which is equal to the S-matrix.
-On the other hand ABA states are symmetric under exchange of two magnons.
-Therefore if we want to obtain the same result from the CBA and the ABA we will have to normalize carefully the states.
-This can be done if we choose the phase in such a way that the correlation functions have the structure $\sqrt{\prod_{\mu_i<\mu_j}{S_{ij}}}\cdot \{\text{term symmetric in the rapidities}\}$, for reasons we will explain later.
-Despite being a very ad hoc solution, we are going to keep this idea in mind.
+In fact, they pick up a phase which is equal to the S-matrix.
+On the other hand, ABA states are symmetric under the exchange of two magnons.
+A nice intermediate choice is to fix this phase in such a way that the correlation functions have the structure $\sqrt{\prod_{\mu_i<\mu_j}{S_{ij}}}\cdot \{\text{term symmetric in the rapidities}\}$.
+Despite looking like a very ad hoc solution, we will justify this choice below.